RyanLua/Satchel/docs/introduction.md

 Satchel and its documentation is always a work in progress but you can help too.
 Learn how to change the code for Satchel or just click the edit documentation icon and fix some grammar.

 Just want to use Satchel?
-Check out [Installation](installation.md).
+Check out [Installation].

+  [Installation]: installation.md

 ## Improvements